drjubbs/dota-stats/README.md

 - High Priority

+  - Server HTML
+    - Cleanup display
+    - Add navbar anchors
+    - Check for valid HTML/CSS
+    - Format properly for mobile
-  - Fix display of win rate vs. pick rate -- missing titles and formatting is off.
-Note that each skill level should have a different time range.
+    - Each skill level should have a different time range.
+  - Move rest of project over to ORM model (remove mariadb dependency): fetch.py is done, work on other files.
   - For all "summary" statistics jobs, DAYS should be relative to most recent match in database to make this universal.
 Move this to a utility function somewhere.
-  - Move SQLAlchemy objects from `server.py` in `db_util.py`.
-Eventually the entire project should be moved over to SQLAlchemy.
   - Implement win rate by position database write and modify front-end to display.
+  - Remove `fetch_history` table this can be taken directly from the main match table.

 - General